igocreate/igo/docs/presentation.md

 # Igo Presentation

-Igo is a NodeJS framework for developing web applications.
+Igo is a Node.js framework for developing web applications.

 In a few seconds, it provides a working pre-configured development environment.

 ## Why, but why ?

-We love NodeJS, it's a fantastic and easy technology to build and run web applications.
+We love Node.js, it's a fantastic and easy technology to build and run web applications.
 After building a few projects, we found that it was very easy to duplicate the *technical* files:
-- the `app.js` for ExpressJS and its bunch of configured middlewares,
+- the `app.js` for Express and its bunch of configured middlewares,
 - the `Gulpfile.js`,
 - the MySQL configuration and connection,
 - the `package.json` dependencies,